mattccanz/cc-resource-archive/YellowMilkmaid.md

 topic: openglam
 language: en
 medium: print
-permalink: /Yellow-Milkmaid/
+permalink: /yellowmilkmaid/
 blurb: A paper on the need for open metadata in the heritage sector
 downloadurl: http://pro.europeana.eu/yellow-milkmaid
 embed:
 author: Europeana
 license: CC BY SA
 ---
 This whitepaper from Europeana outlines the need for open metadata at heritage institutions.
-As the paper points out, The Milkmaid, one of Johannes Vermeer's most famous pieces, depicts a scene of a woman quietly pouring milk into a bowl.
-During a survey the Rijksmuseum discovered that there were over 10,000 copies of the image on the internet--mostly poor, yellowish reproductions.
-As a result of all of these low-quality copies on the web, according to the Rijksmuseum, "people simply didn’t believe the postcards in our museum shop were showing the original painting.
-This was the trigger for us to put high-resolution images of the original work with open metadata on the web ourselves.
-Opening up our data is our best defence against the yellow Milkmaid."
+During a survey, the Rijksmuseum discovered 10,000 copies of Vermeer's famous 'The Milkmaid' - and found that most of them were poor yellowish reproductions.

+Consequently, people visiting the museum didn't believe the postcard image was the real painting.
+This triggered the museum to put high resolution images of their collections with open metadata on the web.